Ashurst Wood

-Ashurst Wood is a village and civil parish in the Mid Sussex District of West Sussex, within the historic county of Sussex, England.
+Ashurst Wood is a village and civil parish in the Mid Sussex District of West Sussex, England.
 It is 1 mi to the southeast of East Grinstead, just off the A22 arterial road.
 In 2001, the population was 1,771, increasing to 1,833 at the 2011 Census.
-Ashurst Wood is within the High Weald Area of Natural Beauty and has an SSSI inside its boundaries.
+Ashurst Wood is within the High Weald Area of Natural Beauty and has a Site of Special Scientific Interest (SSSI) inside its boundaries.